Crossover (fiction): Between related shows

-Special usages

 Promotional cameos

 Crossovers can take the form of a promotional cameo appearance, used to draw attention to another work of fiction, with little rational explanation in the context of the hosting show's narrative.
 When not clearly presented as parody, this is frequently scorned by fans as blatant commercialism.
 A notable example of this is The Simpsons episode "A Star Is Burns", in which the character of Jay Sherman (from The Critic) appeared.
 It originally aired on March 5, 1995, on FOX right before The Critic began its second season, its first season having aired on ABC.
 This episode was largely condemned by fans of The Simpsons as existing to promote The Critic, an animated series considered inferior by comparison.
 Even Simpsons creator Matt Groening objected, preferring to remove his name from the credits of that particular episode in protest.

-The character Dan Tanna (played by Robert Urich) from the detective series Vega$ appeared in an episode of Charlie's Angels ("Angels in Vegas") one week prior to the debut of Vega$.
-However, it is not considered a spin-off because Dan Tanna was introduced in the pilot that was aired as an ABC TV Movie of the Week on the evening of Tuesday, April 25, 1978.
-The crossover was simply used to reintroduce the Dan Tanna character and to promote the debut of Vega$ as an ongoing series.
-Additionally, the cast of The Love Boat appeared in the fourth season premier of Charlie's Angels ("Love Boat Angels").

-In 2010, as a nod to the 50th anniversary of Coronation Street, characters in fellow established TV soap EastEnders made reference to watching the special anniversary episode.
-EastEnders had celebrated its own 25th anniversary earlier in the same year.

-The two CBS Daytime game shows (The Price Is Right and Let's Make a Deal) are used for promotional cameos from other CBS properties.
-Promotional cameos from the two daytime dramas, primetime shows (including primetime airings), and sports properties are common.
-Price has been used to promote anniversaries of CBS daytime dramas, the NCIS franchise, the three reality shows, and CBS Sports' coverage of the NFL.